A. J. Seay Mansion605 Zellers Avenue

 A. J. Seay Mansion

-The Seay Mansion was built by Abraham Jefferson Seay in hopes that Kingfisher would be the new capital of Oklahoma Territory.
-Governor Seay served as third Territorial Governor of Oklahoma from 1892 to 1893.
-He built the three-story mansion named "Horizon Hill" for approximately $11,000 on fifteen acres of land purchased for $637.50, just outside of Kingfisher, Oklahoma Territory.
-The mansion was completed in March of 1892 to host dignitaries present for the opening of the Cheyenne and Arapaho land opening.
+The A. J. Seay Mansion was built by Abraham Jefferson Seay (1832–1915) in hopes that Kingfisher would be the capital of Oklahoma Territory.
+Governor Seay served as the third territorial governor from 1892 to 1893.
+He built the three-story mansion named Horizon Hill for approximately $11,000 on fifteen acres of land just outside of Kingfisher, Oklahoma Territory.
+The mansion was completed in March of 1892 and hosted dignitaries present for the Cheyenne and Arapaho land opening.
 The mansion includes a reception hall, library, a ballroom, seven fireplaces, and a distinctive domed-roof tower.